input-output-hk/marlowe/docs/embedded-marlowe.md

 chose per c =
         PersonChoseThis (IdentChoice per) per c
 ```
-which labels a choice by person `per` (an `Int`) by a _identifier_ containing that same value, since we have used this convention in writing this particular contract to avoid having to be explicit about identifiers.
+which labels a choice by person `per` (an `Int`) by an _identifier_ containing that same value, since we have used this convention in writing this particular contract to avoid having to be explicit about identifiers.
 (Of course, in other situations we will need to be more careful about how we use identifiers).

-Given this definition we can give a description of the pbservation of one person (at least) choosing a particular option
+Given this definition we can give a description of the observation of one person (at least) choosing a particular option
 ```haskell
 one_chose :: Person -> Person -> ConcreteChoice -> Observation